sr-murthy/continuedfractions/docs/sources/continued-fractions.rst

    >>> cf.counter
    Counter({4: 2, 3: 1, 12: 1})

-The result is a :py:class:`collections.Counter` object, where the counts are displayed in order of the most common elements to the least (via :py:meth:`collections.Counter.most_common`).
+The result is a :py:class:`collections.Counter` object, where the counts are displayed in order of the most common coefficients to the least (via :py:meth:`collections.Counter.most_common`).

 The counter is effectively refreshed on each access, so that the effects of any operations that modify the underlying instance are immediately reflected.